European Leaders Urge More 'Pressure' on Russia Ahead of Trump-Putin Summit

 Tens of thousands of people have been killed since Russia launched its full-scale invasion of Ukraine in February 2022, with millions forced to flee their homes.

-Putin, a former KGB officer in power in Russia for over 25 years, has ruled out holding talks with Zelensky at this stage.
+Putin, a former KGB officer in power in Russia for over 25 years, has ruled out holding talks with Zelenskyy at this stage.

 Ukraine's leader has been pushing for a three-way summit and argues that meeting Putin is the only way to make progress towards peace.